kbastamow/Project-Online-Shop-Backend-MySQL-Sequelize/README.md

 - Error handling: With Express, we can add a third parameter (req, res, **next**) to asynchronous functions and   "outsource" the handling of common errors to this middleware, which results in more efficient programming.

+-Multer upload.js to define how file upload is handled.

 📁MIGRATIONS
 - Migrations are instructions for and a track record of changes in the database.
 Table columns and their properties may be defined here before performing the migration, i.e. creating or modifying a table.